sustainablepace/event-storming-tech-talk/readme.md

 ![Rashomon](rashomon.jpg)

 - One crime, four versions of the truth
-- avoid being the detective: let them figure out the truth by themselves
+- Avoid being the detective: let all stakeholders figure out the truth collaboratively

 ## Big Picture Event Storming